CMU-Perceptual-Computing-Lab/openpose/README.md

 ## Citation
 Please cite these papers in your publications if it helps your research.
-For standard OpenPose, cite `[Cao et al. 2018]`.
-If you also use the hand and face keypoint detectors, then cite `[Cao et al. 2018]` and `[Simon et al. 2017]` (the face detector was trained using the same procedure than the hand detector).
+For standard OpenPose, cite `[8765346]`.
+If you also use the hand and face keypoint detectors, then cite `[8765346]` and `[Simon et al. 2017]` (the face detector was trained using the same procedure than the hand detector).

     @article{8765346,
       author = {Z. {Cao} and G. {Hidalgo Martinez} and T. {Simon} and S. {Wei} and Y. A. {Sheikh}},